Skip to main content

 Catching the change of the value

-In case you need to catch the change of the value in the input, you can do it by handling the input event.
+In case you need to catch the change of the value in the input, you can do it by handling the change event.
 Inside the event you can get the text being typed in the input in the following way:

 <script>

-function handleType(ev){
+function handleChange(ev){

-const type = ev.detail;
+const text = ev.detail.value;

 }